DragonSenses/Curiosity/JavaScript2/Network requests/9. Resumable file upload/resume-upload.md

 It works only partially on this site, as Node.js is behind another server named Nginx, that buffers uploads, passing them to Node.js when fully complete.

-But you can download it and run locally for the full demonstration:
+But you can download it and run locally for the full demonstration: see `resume-upload-demo` folder.

-[codetabs src="upload-resume" height=200]

 As we can see, modern networking methods are close to file managers in their capabilities -- control over headers, progress indicator, sending file parts, etc.